‘Their tank is empty’: Local public health officials combat staff burnout, low pay, harassment - NewsBreak

 “Many of my colleagues have experienced worse harassment than me, by the general public and elected officials, but some have not been able to speak up for fear of retaliation,” McKenney told the committee.

-Since the pandemic began, more than 300 state and local public health leaders have left their jobs, according to Dr. Beth Resnick, assistant dean at Johns Hopkins University’s Bloomberg School of Public Health.
-That represents one in five Americans losing a public health official in their community.
+Since the pandemic began, more than 300 state and local public health leaders have left their jobs, according to Beth Resnick, assistant dean at Johns Hopkins University’s Bloomberg School of Public Health.
+That represents 1 in 5 Americans losing a public health official in their community.

 “It’s because every day, they have to endure things like people lying to them about their close contacts or when their symptoms started,” she said.
 “It’s truly the personal effect of the way they’re putting their whole heart into everything that they’re doing to help people, only to get other people to, again, lie or yell or attack or shaming them in public for just trying to do their job.”